-- (a) For Fall and Spring Terms, the blocks of time available for assignment shall be identified.
-Unless required otherwise by program need, newly acquired hours shall be distributed in blocks of one (1) whole Counseling "D" Hour at a time per the Seniority List.
-It is understood that additional hours will only be assigned up to a maximum of sixteen (16) direct student contact hours, plus one and a half (1.5) scheduled hours for follow up with students, for a total of seventeen and a half (17.5) weekly hours. - (b) If Counseling Faculty teach instructional classes in addition to their Counseling Faculty duties, then their maximum load of Counseling
+(a) For Fall and Spring Terms, the blocks of time available for assignment shall be identified.
+Unless required otherwise by program need, newly acquired hours shall be distributed in blocks of one (1) whole Counseling "D" Hour at a time per the Seniority List. so as to allow each Counseling Faculty person on the List to receive an additional hour instead of giving them all to the first person(s) on the List.
+It is understood that additional hours will only be assigned up to a maximum of sixteen (16) direct student contact hours, plus one and a half (1.5) scheduled hours for follow up with students, for a total of seventeen and a half (17.5) weekly hours. or sixty-seven percent (67%) of a Full-time assignment,

-- Faculty "D" Hours shall be diminished according to the amount required to limit their total assignment to less than sixty-seven percent (67%) of a Full-time Load. - (c) For scheduling Summer Session and Inter-session assignments, the blocks of time available for assignment shall be identified.
+- including any assignment that counts toward Load, and this limitation shall be District-wide. - (b) If Counseling Faculty teach Instructional classes in addition to their Counseling Faculty duties, then their maximum load of Counseling Faculty "D" Hours shall be less than sixteen (16) Counseling "D" Hours or nine (9) Calculated A Hours (CAHs) per Term, and shall be diminished according to the amount required to limit their total assignment to less than sixty-seven percent (67%) of a Full-time Load including any assignment that counts toward Load. - (c) For scheduling Summer Session and Intersession assignments, the blocks of time available for assignment shall be identified.
 Unless required otherwise by program need, remaining hours, including newly acquired hours, shall be distributed on a second round in blocks of five and a half (5.5) weekly Counseling "D" Hours, which shall include one half hour scheduled for follow up with students, per the Seniority List.
-After all the Counseling Faculty have received an assignment of up to twenty-two (22) weekly hours, and insofar as assignable hours remain, subsequent rounds shall occur in similar fashion.
-In no case will Summer Session and Inter-session assignments for Counseling Faculty exceed thirty-three (33) hours per week, or three hundred ten (310) aggregated hours over the Summer Session, or the equivalent, Districtwide. - (d) Part-time special programs counselors are available to work in General Counseling to provide services to general student populations, and as appropriate to their job duties and consistent with agreements with state organizations connected to programs, as requested by the area administrator. - (5) Guidelines Specific to Library Faculty
+After all the Counseling Faculty have received an assignment of up to twenty-two (20) (22) weekly hours, and insofar as assignable hours remain, subsequent rounds shall occur in similar fashion.
+In no case will Summer Session and Intersession assignments for Counseling Faculty exceed thirty-three (30) (33) hours per week, or two three hundred ninety (290) ten (310) aggregated hours over the Summer Session, or the equivalent, Districtwide. - (d) Part-time special programs counselors are available to work in General Counseling to provide services to general student populations, and as appropriate to their job duties and consistent with agreements with state organizations connected to programs, as requested by the area administrator. - (5) Guidelines Specific to Library Faculty

-For Summer Session and Inter-session, Library Faculty will be limited to a maximum of thirty-three (33) hours per week, regardless of the number of weeks the unit member works during the Term.
+For Summer Session and Intersession, Library Faculty will be limited to a maximum of thirty-three (33) hours per week, regardless of the number of weeks the unit member works during the Term.